Tamreen/web.api/readme.md

 - Update the variables in the file <code>configs/variables.json</code> with the appropriate values.
 - Run <code>node server.js</code>.

+## Done:
+- Make the trainings start and complete (probably by creating a worker).
+- Create a worker to make the activities of all players read if a training completed or canceled (No need anymore).
+- Beautify the name of the trainings.
+- The coordinates should be y, x rather than x, y.

 ## TODO:
 - Validate the time when adding a training, it must be future.
-- Make the trainings start and complete (probably by creating a worker).
-- Create a worker to make the activities of all players read if a training completed or canceled.
 - Remove debugging notes later.
 - When adding a new member to a group, make sure that the player joins the current trainings.
 - When sending an invalid JSON, the API should response differently.
 - Make all errors and exceptions in Arabic.
 - Move the HTTPS logs to separated files.
-- Beautify the name of the trainings.
-- The coordinates should be y, x rather than x, y.
 - Update the API documentation or make it automatic.

 ## /api/v2